yching26/Automation-Robotics-Proj/README.md

     - About integrating circuits, actuators and software
     - Used MSP432 microcontroller for labs and projects, langauge is C99.
     - Concepts Involved: Communcation protocols (UART, I2C, SPI etc.), circuit design, PWM...
-- # Robotics
+# - Robotics
     - Forward and Reverse Kinematics
     - Avoiding singular configurations and problems of singular configurations
     - Labs using ROS and turtlebots
-- #Intro to control system
+# - Intro to control system
     - Modelling system in state-space form
     - Designing open and closed loop control
     - Tuning PID controller with the help of methods such as root-locus
-- #Linear control system
+# - Linear control system
     - Learning more complex controllers such as LQR and LQG
     - Designing both controllers and observers and combining them
-- #Advanced Control Implementation
+# - Advanced Control Implementation
     - Learnt in depth control system such as LQR, Model-reference control, Input-Shaping
+    - Some insights in non-linear control such as Lyapunov stability
      - Implement different control system on cranes and understand their limitations
-- #Machine Learning
+# - Machine Learning
      - Running algorithms for supervised, unsupervised and reinforced learning
-- #Machine Vision
+# - Machine Vision
+     - Learning different methodology in recognizing features in photos such as edges, corners, lines
+     - Calibrating camera and real world frame to locate the location of the target object
+     - Implement methodologies such as hough transform, neural network, morphology etc.

+Upcoming classes in the following semester are planned to be:
+Advanced Mechatronics, Digital Control, Non-linear control and is expected to branch off into Electric Engineering to learn more about circuit design to solidify knowledge in mechatronics.